How to prevent overgrazing

 Wednesday, 21 July, 2021

-Overgrazing is grazing a plant before it has recovered from a previous grazing.
-Overgrazing can be damaging, not only to the natural balance of grazing lands, but to producers' bottom lines, as well.
-To avoid overgrazing, managing livestock on grazing lands requires graziers to be flexible and understand the complex soil-plant-animal relationship involved.
+Overgrazing occurs when livestock consume plants before they have had a chance to fully recover from previous grazing.
+Overgrazing can be damaging, not only to the natural balance of grazing lands, but also to producers' bottom lines.
+To avoid overgrazing, managing livestock on grazing lands requires farmers to be flexible and understand the complex soil-plant-animal relationship involved.

 During overgrazing, animals reduce plant leaf areas, decreasing plants' ability to intercept sunlight and grow new leaf material.
 This reduction in turn slows down plant regrowth, drains energy reserves, and if left unchecked, can lead to eventual plant death.
 Weakened root systems decrease soil stability and plants become more susceptible to drought and weed pressure.

 A common indicator of overgrazing is animals running short of pasture.
 Species composition of overgrazed pastures is predominated by short-grass species such as bluegrass.
 More palatable tall-grass species slowly become sparse to nonexistent over time as they are repeatedly grazed.
 Plant spacing and bare soil areas may also increase leading to greater risk of soil erosion and weed encroachment.

 To prevent overgrazing, taking plant-growth rate, natural processes of grazing lands and animal grazing behavior into consideration are essential.
 There are many styles of grazing management to choose from: rotational, mob, cell or holistic, for example.
 It is up to the grazing manager to choose which one will work best in each situation.